-Multi-access edge computing is essentially a cloud-based IT service environment at the edge of the network.
-MEC is a network architecture that brings real-time, high-bandwidth, low-latency access to radio network information, allowing operators to open their networks to a new ecosystem and value chain.
+The definition of what is edge computing or multi-access edge computing (MEC) is essentially a cloud-based IT service environment at the edge of the network.
+MEC is a computing and network architecture that brings real-time, high-bandwidth, low-latency access to latency dependent applications are distributed at the edge of the network, close to uses and apps that use them.
+This allows for a new class of cloud-native applications and for network operators to open their networks to a new ecosystem and value chain.
 MEC permits multiple types of access at the edge, including wireline.

 In September 2016, the European Telecommunications Standards Institute’s (ETSI’s) Mobile Edge Computing group changed the name of Mobile Edge Computing name after tech leaders saw that the benefits of this edge computing technology reached beyond mobile and into Wi-Fi and fixed access technologies.
 “The name change conveniently allows ETSI to retain the MEC acronym, which has become widely recognized among stakeholders in the industry,” ETSI stated in a press release.

 What is Edge Computing / Multi-Access Edge Computing and its Use Cases

 The primary goal of edge or multi-access edge computing is to reduce network congestion and improve application performance by achieving related task processing closer to the user.
 Further, it aims to improve the delivery of content and applications to those users.
 Use cases already being realized include Augmented Reality (AR) and Virtual Reality (VR), which benefit from lightning-fast response times and low latency communications; connected cars, which also thrive in high-bandwidth, low-latency, highly available settings; and other Internet of Things (IoT) applications that rely on high performance and smart utilization of network resources.